What you should know before outsourcing software development to Ukraine

 Overview of Ukraine as an Outsourcing Destination

-In this article, I share my experience of having spent several years operating from and collaborating with a wide range of Software Development companies in Ukraine.
+In this article, I share my experience of having spent several years operating from and collaborating with a wide range of software development companies and working within the IT market in Ukraine.

 Education level & quality are very high as compared with the GDP per capita of the country.

-Eastern European companies are becoming increasingly attractive to many businesses in terms of offshore software development … With over 160,000 software development professionals available, Ukraine is one of many Eastern European nations becoming popular as an offshore/nearshore location among Western countries.
+Companies in Eastern Europe are becoming increasingly more attractive to businesses for their offshore software development.
+With over 200,000 software development professionals available, Ukraine is one of many Eastern European nations becoming popular as an offshore/nearshore location for Western countries.

 Personalities & Identities of Ukrainian IT Specialists

-An increasing number of Ukrainian cities are adopting European values, spearheaded by Lviv (cultural capital) and Kyiv (Administrative/Political Capital).
+An increasing number of Ukrainian cities even now continue to adopt European values, spearheaded by Lviv (cultural capital) and Kyiv (Administrative/Political Capital).

-In terms of the personalities of people who work in the tech sector, I would say they are mainly quite down to earth and friendly.
+In terms of the personalities of people who work in the tech sector, I would say they are down-to-earth and friendly.

-Another thing about negotiating with Ukrainians is that they are more upfront with pricing and setting other project expectations, than their Indian counterparts for example (from my experience so far).
-Many Ukrainian software development companies report receiving requests from clients who have moved on after a less than ideal experience with development firms from the sub-continent.
+Additionally, when negotiating with Ukrainians, they tend to be more upfront about pricing and setting project expectations than their Indian counterparts, for example—from my experience so far.
+Many Ukrainian software development companies report receiving requests from clients who have moved on after a less-than-ideal experience with development firms from the sub-continent.

-Ukrainian development firms typically are more focused on establishing long-term relationships instead of trying to make a quick buck.
-There are countless examples of large companies which outsource software development to Ukraine for long periods, some for more than a decade.
-So overall Ukrainians in technology are honest and trustworthy.
-You will find R&D offices of global corporates like Ericsson, Samsung, Siemens, Magento, ABBYY, Yandex, Huawei here.
+Ukrainian tech companies typically are more focused on establishing long-term relationships instead of trying to make a quick buck.
+There are countless examples of large companies that outsource software development to Ukraine long-term.
+Some of these business relationships have lasted for more than a decade because Ukrainians are honest and trustworthy.
+You will find R&D centers of global corporations like Ericsson, Samsung, Siemens, Magento, ABBYY, and Huawei here.

-Ukrainians, especially in the west of the country are increasingly interested and engaged in what is happening in developed countries.
-Many of them travel into Central and Western Europe to go on holidays or to attend Tech Conferences.
+Ukrainians, especially in the west of the country, are increasingly interested and engaged in what is happening in more developed countries.
+Many of them used to travel to Central and Western Europe on holiday or to attend tech conferences.

-They often travel to US as well, because 80% of clients outsourcing IT work to Ukraine are from the US.
-Many of the outsourcing companies are incorporated, have Sales Offices and client relationship officers in countries like the US or the UK, so if there are issues on your project you can meet them in person to work out a resolution.
+Many of the outsourcing companies are incorporated and have sales offices and client relationship officers in countries like the USA or the UK.
+Therefore, if there are issues with a project, representatives can be met in person to work out a resolution.

-Although younger Ukrainians have quickly become more open-minded, their communication skills and social competencies are, on average, not quite as well developed as some of their Western counterparts.
+Although younger Ukrainians have quickly become more open-minded, their communication skills and social competencies could be better developed than some of their western counterparts.

-Overall Ukrainians tend to be more introverted and humble so they can seem reserved and distant.
-At the same time, developers in Ukraine are aware of the limits of their abilities and are able to communicate and manage expectations during negotiations.
+Overall, Ukrainians tend to be more introverted and humble, so they can seem reserved and distant.
+At the same time, developers in Ukraine are aware of their limits and abilities and are able to communicate and manage expectations during negotiations.

-Having traveled to Belarus and Moldova I can see that more sophisticated Ukrainians, often those involved in technology, are more independent in their thinking.
-They do not just accept and follow stereotypes, they question what’s on the media and tend to apply critical thinking, which is a very important characteristic to look for when selecting effective team members to extend your development team.
+Having traveled to Belarus and Moldova, I can see that more sophisticated Ukrainians, often those involved in technology, think more independently.
+They do not just accept and adhere to stereotypes.
+They question what’s in the media and tend to apply critical thinking.
+These are very important characteristics to look for when selecting effective team members to extend your development team.

-Ukrainian developers have a very strong skill set, both in technology and problem-solving.
-They are tech savvy and up to date with recent innovations.
-Still compared to the neighbouring countries Ukraine offers more competitive outsourcing rates.
-Their management skills are decent but not as advanced as in the UK for instance.
-However, Project and Product Management institutes and meetup groups are starting to pop up around the country so the gap could begin to close relatively quickly.
+Ukrainian developers have very strong skill sets in technology and problem-solving.
+Additionally, they are tech-savvy and up to date on recent innovations.
+In spite of this, Ukraine still offers more competitive outsourcing rates.
+Their project management skills are decent but less advanced than in the UK, for instance.

-In the terms of communication, and strategic thinking Ukrainians don’t quite match their Western counterparts, but in most cases, their skill levels are adequate for the job at hand and if you need to hire more advanced staff, they can be sourced relatively easily from within Ukraine.
-Due to their location Ukrainians do not possess a complete understanding of Western business practices, but this is changing and they are heading in the right direction.
+In terms of soft skills, such as communication and strategic thinking, Ukrainian IT professionals don’t quite match their Western counterparts.
+However, in most cases, their skill levels are adequate for the job at hand, and if you need to hire more advanced staff to provide you with high-quality software development services, they can be sourced relatively easily from within Ukraine.
+Ukrainian developers often have advanced soft skills, which help them to be great team members.

 Hourly Rates of Ukrainian Developers

-The average hourly rate on YouTeam platform varies from $30/hour if you want to hire a developer with 3-4 years of experience to $46/hour if you decide to go for an engineer with 7+ years of relevant background.
-All of the developers are thoroughly recruited by software firms which are hand-picked and pre-vetted before being included in our talent pool, so you don’t have to worry about the quality of the expertise of their tech staff.
+The average hourly rate on the YouTeam platform varies from $59/hour for developers with 3-4 years of experience and $90/hour for engineers with 7+ years of relevant experience.
+All of the programmers are thoroughly recruited by software firms that are hand-picked and pre-vetted before being included in our talent pool, so employers can expect high-quality results.

-To provide some more specific examples, YouTeam’s Back-End/Full-Stack developer from Ukraine with 4 years of experience would cost you $37/hour.
-Senior developer with 5 years of expertise in Front-End with the upper intermediate level of English will require $44 per hour.
-If you consider niche technologies like blockchain, the rates will start from $44 up and reach up to $106 per hour.
+A senior developer with five years of expertise in Front-End with the upper intermediate level of English will require $64 per hour.
+If you consider niche technologies like blockchain, the rates range from $55 to $106 per hour.

 Software Companies in Ukraine

-One of the largest providers of engineering talent in Western Ukraine is Intellias.
-Since 2002 they’ve been helping leading European and North American technology companies to create software products by assembling development teams in Ukraine.
-Currently, Intellias has 4 offices with more than 1000 engineers.
+One of the largest providers of software engineering talent in Western Ukraine is Intellias.
+Since 2002, they’ve been helping to lead European and North American technology companies to create software products by assembling software development teams in Ukraine.
+Currently, Intellias has five offices with more than 200,00 Ukrainian developers.

-Andersen is another Ukrainian software company with 6 development centers, more than 380 technical specialists and 57 quality assurance experts with significant experience and knowledge.
-Its expertise in managing projects of various types allows delivering innovative solutions for companies around the world.
+- Andersen is another Ukrainian company with six development centers, more than 3,400+ technical specialists, and 57 quality-assurance experts with significant experience and knowledge.
+Its expertise in managing projects of various types allows for delivering innovative solutions for companies worldwide.

-Vakoms is a one-stop software company from Ukraine offering a full range of solutions and services, starting from IT consulting and finishing with product development from the ground up.
-They are constantly looking for talented and ambitious people to join their team, which has completed more than 250 projects.
+- Vakoms is a one-stop Ukrainian software engineering company offering a full range of solutions and services, including IT consulting and comprehensive product development.
+They are continually looking for talented and ambitious software engineers to join their team—which has completed more than 300+ projects.

-Aimprosoft is a Ukrainian software company which has been opening the doors of its tech pool with a customer-oriented approach for over 12 years.
-They offer software development and customization services, consulting and quality assurance for both startups at their MVP steps and for enterprises.
-Company’s headquarters is located in Kharkiv, Ukraine.
+- Aimprosoft is a Ukrainian software development company that has been opening the doors of its tech pool with a customer-oriented approach for over 18 years.
+They offer software development and customization services, consulting, and quality assurance for startups working on their MVP and for enterprises.
+The company has relocated its office to Western Ukraine (Ivano-Frankivsk) and several cities in the central part of Ukraine.

-Archer Software is a premier software development company, partnering for success with the most dynamic and successful startups and enterprises in healthcare, automotive, education, and social media areas.
-Right now Archersoft runs 45+ projects with more than 180 engineers working for them.
+- Archer Software is a premier IT company partnering for success with the most dynamic and successful startups and enterprises in healthcare, the automotive industry, education, and social media.
+Currently, Archersoft is managing 45+ projects with the help of more than 180 Ukrainian developers.